aaronkaplan/intelmq/docs/proposal.md

 1. internal runtime configuration MUST be stored in /var/run/ location
 2. internal runtime configuration cannot be called as configuration, should be called like 'current effective state of configuration' or other best name in order to not create confusion and be clear to the person who will read this documentation.
 3. pipeline.conf MUST also follow the same procedure of backingup because its another point of failure due admin mistakes.
+4. Create a diagram of the architecture of all process management systemd e

 ## Issues related to TODO that need to be discussed